1913 Auburn Tigers football team

 The 1913 Auburn Tigers football team represented Auburn University in the 1913 Southern Intercollegiate Athletic Association football season.
-The Tigers were retroactively recognized as a national champion by the Billingsley Report's alternative calculation which considers teams' margin of victory.
+The Tigers were retroactively recognized as a national champion in 1999 by the Billingsley Report's alternative calculation which considers teams' margin of victory.
 The team was coached by Mike Donahue and was undefeated at 8–0, outscoring opponents 224–13.

 Auburn was the champion of the Southern Intercollegiate Athletic Association.
 The team played just two games at home.
 Under Billingsley's primary methodology, Chicago was recognized as the national champion.
-Although it is a recognized national championship, Auburn does not claim the title, but does acknowledge it in its official media guide.
+Although it is a recognized national championship, Auburn did not claim the title until 2025, but did acknowledge it in its official media guide before then.

 Before the season

 Since Auburn's tie with Vanderbilt last year, teams other than Vanderbilt had a chance to win a title, and newspapers covered football more than the World Series for the first time.

 Coach Donahue built his team around his defense, which played out of a 7–2–2 scheme.
 The team was led by senior captain Kirk Newell.
 One source reads "Coach Donahue loved the fullback dive and would run the play over and over again before sending the elusive Newell wide on a sweep."